orlandochristian/FrontEnd-Portfolio-Project/readme.md

 # Front-end Portfolio Project

-For this project,  I builded a website that I made use of the [Dog API](https://dog.ceo/dog-api) URL to get differents end-points and get data of dogs breeds.
-This End-Points get photos of dogs of a selected breed.
+For this project, I built a website that I made using the [Dog API](https://dog.ceo/dog-api) URL to get different end-points and get data of dogs breeds.
+This End-Point gets photos of dogs of a selected breed.
 This project covers all the requirements and extra add ons.

 ## Deployed URL
    The URL where this Website was deployed is: